 Nanoscope targets diseases for which there are no known cures:

 (RP) is a rare inherited retinal disease characterized by progressive peripheral vision loss and blindness.
 It is the most common genetic cause of blindness and affects about 150,000 people in the US.
-MCO-010 has been has granted Orphan Drug designation for RP by the US Food and Drug Administration.
+MCO-010 has been granted Orphan Drug and Fast Track designation for RP by the US Food and Drug Administration.

 Dry Age-Related Macular Degeneration (Geographic Atrophy)